Breaking-C0de/documentation/docs/contracts/BaseInsurancePolicy.md

 - The Base Insurance Policy Contract uses Chainlink Price Feeds to provide reliable and accurate price data for a wide range of assets.
 We have integrated Chainlink Price Feeds into our smart contract library to ensure that our insurance policies are using real time price data to perform operations.
 - All these features are used in the Base Insurance Policy Contract and can be overridden in the child contracts to achieve modified and enhanced functionalities according to the needs.

+## Note: Modifiers
+BaseInsurancePolicy contract makes use of a number of modifiers including:
+- `onlyAdmin` -- To check that the caller is the admin of the policy.
+An admin is a user that can handle the insurance policy functions such as `withdraw`, `terminatePolicy`, etc. Thus, it mainly includes authorization for functions that the policy holder can invoke.
+- `onlyManager` -- To check that the caller is the manager of the policy.
+Managers can interact and change the variables of the policy contract directly such as `setTermination`, `setClaimable`, `setPolicyActive` etc. It is a subset of the admin role.
+- `isNotTerminated` -- To check that the policy is active and has not already been terminated.

+ > **Note**: By default, the policyManagerAddress, collaborators and deployer of the contract are managers.
+The policy holder is the admin of the contract along with the managers.
+This list can be modified by adding more collaborators while deploying the contract.
+A user defined list of addresses can be specified in the collaborators argument of the constructor.
 ```js
 /**
 note This contract is the base contract for all the insurance policies.